 - All floor coverings and wall surfaces must be kept in a spotless condition and must be easy to clean and, if required, disinfect.
 They must be waterproof, water repellent and abrasion resistant, and consist of nontoxic material.
-If necessary, the floors must have a suitable drainage system.
-Wall surfaces must have smooth surfaces up to an appropriate height for the respective work processes. - Ceilings (or in the case of no ceilings, interior roof) and ceiling structures must be built and fabricated to prevent the accumulation of dirt and to minimise condensation, mould and flaking. - Windows and other openings must be constructed in a manner that avoids the accumulation of dirt.
+Waste water and other liquids are channelled away to prevent the formation of puddles or the accumulation of liquid on floors.
+Wall surfaces must have smooth surfaces up to an appropriate height for the respective work processes. - Ceilings (or in the case of no ceilings, interior roof) and ceiling structures must be built and fabricated to prevent the accumulation of dirt and to minimise condensation, mould and flaking.

+- Windows and other openings must be constructed in a manner that avoids the accumulation of dirt.
 If they are intended to be opened, they must be fitted with insect mesh that can easily be removed for cleaning purposes.
-Open windows, which promote contamination, must remain closed and locked during the manufacturing process. - Shatter protection must be in place (for windows and bulbs in the food and primary packaging material production and storage area based on the foreign matter management risk assessment). - Doors must be easy to clean, and if required, disinfect.
+Windows that could promote contamination must not be open. - Shatter protection must be in place (for windows and bulbs in the food and primary packaging material production and storage area based on the foreign matter management risk assessment). - Doors must be easy to clean, and if required, disinfect.
 They must have appropriately smooth, water-repellent surfaces. - Surfaces (including equipment surfaces) in areas in which food materials are handled, and in particular surfaces that come into contact with food, must be kept in an immaculate condition and must be easy to clean and, if necessary, disinfect.
 They must be made of smooth, abrasion-proof, corrosion-proof, non-toxic material.